dobriban/spatial-data-with-r/README.md

 UseR!
 Series, Springer, 2nd ed.
 2013.

 Running this script requires that the code and data bundles from the book be unzipped in the same folder as the script.
-These data sets are present in the present git repository, and their original source is the book website:
+These data sets are present in this git repository, and their original source is the book website:
 http://www.asdar-book.org/.